 What should Ford Transit-350 tire pressure be?

 Recommended tire pressure for Ford Transit-350 tires ranges from 49 psi to 75 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Recommended tire pressure for Ford Transit-350
+Where to find recommended tire pressure for Ford Transit-350?

 What is recommended winter tire pressure for Ford Transit-350?